Yes, she's judging you: Luvvie Ajayi on writing a bestselling life

-NEW YORK (Reuters) - Sometimes in life, the best teachers are not elder statesmen who have been around for decades.
+NEW YORK, Dec 7 (Reuters) - Sometimes in life, the best teachers are not elder statesmen who have been around for decades.
 Sometimes we can learn the most from young entrepreneurs who are creating something new.

 Take Luvvie Ajayi, the 32-year-old author, speaker and digital strategist.
 She came to the United States from Nigeria as a kid, built a voice and brand and community through her blog Awesomely Luvvie (awesomelyluvvie.com/), about pop culture, technology and activism.
 She became a best-selling author with her book “I‘m Judging You,” which was then optioned by Hollywood power player Shonda Rhimes.